We are here to help. Contact us.

 Visibility into FAN traffic flows and packet exchanges among nodes is critical to understanding the potential security vulnerabilities in addition to network behavior.
 We have designed and built the industry’s first FAN protocol analyzer which consists of a custom probe configured for multi-channel packet capture and decode on popular AMI systems.
 Our custom packet dissectors permit decomposition of captured traffic through several protocol layers.
 Our FAN Analyzer™ can be used as a security tool to monitor and inspect packet contents, such as security exchanges, as well as provide value as a monitor to assess network health and a diagnostic tool for field technicians and remote maintenance regardless of the FAN devices’ encryption capabilities.

-Our agent-based intrusion prevention system monitors traffic for malicious activities and policy violations using custom processing rules, triggers and signatures.
-We offer an intrusion prevention solution for wide area Synchrophasor (C37.118) and Inter-Control Center Communications Protocol (ICCP) networks.
+Our agent-based SCADA protocol intrusion prevention system monitors traffic for malicious activities and policy violations using custom processing rules, triggers and signatures.
+We offer an intrusion prevention solution for wide area Synchrophasor (C37.118) Inter-Control Center Communications Protocol (ICCP) DNP3, C12.22, 802.15.4, and 61850-GOOSE network.
 For more information, download our brochure.

 Today, utilities can typically detect connectivity issues when smart meter reading attempts or remote operations are unsuccessful.
 But, there are limited means available to diagnose the cause of the problem remotely and there is no way to gain an understanding of the topology of the FAN and evaluate it holistically.
 Applied Communication Sciences is at the forefront of developing tools to discover, analyze and display the topology of FANs, and monitor their performance, connectivity and latency characteristics.

-As a cost effective solution for distribution and energy generation utilities, Applied Communication Sciences provides outsourcing of security monitoring for AMI and DA networks and other FAN environments.
+As a cost effective solution for distribution and energy generation utilities, Applied Communication Sciences provides outsourcing of security monitoring for AMI, DA and SCADA networks and other FAN environments.

 Our teams will build, install, and operate an AMI and distribution automation remote field area network intrusion detection system as a custom managed service within your service area or facility’s network environment with a defined Service Level Agreement.
 We will build and install wireless signal monitoring probes of different hardware configurations that will operate in fixed and mobile environments.
 These probes will monitor over-the-air AMI and FAN device traffic and transport captured traffic and alerts to a data center located in our US based facilities.
-Our Cyber Threat Analysis Team operates an Intrusion Detection System, FAN Analyzer™, Capture Repository, MeshView™ Tool, Customer Portal and other applications needed to manage the system in our data center for your company.
-Our Intrusion Detection System applies a series of defined rules and behaviors to the incoming traffic streams and raise alerts when conditions you define are satisfied.
-Our team conducts traffic analysis and event correlation to investigate, qualify FAN IDS warnings and performs notification.
+Our Cyber Threat Analysis Team operates an Intrusion Detection System, FAN Analyzer, Capture Repository, MeshView, NetAnalyzer, ProtocolProfiler, Customer Portal and other applications needed to manage the system in our data center for your company.
+Our industry-proven team conducts traffic analysis and event correlation to investigate, qualify FAN IDS warnings and performs notification.
 Alerts are logged and trigger a response designed to meet your operations needs.
 All captured traffic is stored in a Capture Repository and provided to you via a portal to view the traffic traces, IDS alert logs, and system health and operational status.
 Data can also be fed into your SIEM or other management systems.

 Our managed service offering delivers a full range of daily operations, including monitoring system health; sorting, processing, responding, and investigating alerts; examining packet captures associated with alerts; scanning packet captures for unidentified traffic; managing the customer portal and capture repository; and responding to utility requests.
 We prepare reports summarizing the system operation, alerts, incidents, and statistics.
 Our team would be pleased to discuss your specific FAN managed services needs with you.
 Please contact us at firstname.lastname@example.org.